ners/NixOS/README.md

 # A Somewhat Attractive NixOS Configuration

-> This is my flake.
+> This is my Nix flake.
 There are many like it, but this one is mine.
 >
 > My flake is my best friend.
 It is my life.
 I must master it as I must master my life.
 >